 There are seven different types of nonprofit consultants: professional nonprofit fundraisers, management consultants, fundraising consultants, foundation and grant writing consultants, special event consultants, marketing and digital marketing consultants, and technology consultants.

 Professional Nonprofit Fundraiser – Freelance fundraisers are often hired to help nonprofits with specific needs to increase fundraising.
 Professional fundraisers can be indispensable for projects like a capital campaign.
-Think of the professionals are hired development representatives.
+Think of these professionals as hired development representatives.
 Professional nonprofit fundraisers average $50 an hour when they charge by the hour with highly capable, experienced fundraisers working for up to $150 per hour.

-Note: Do not hire a professional fundraiser on a percentage raised basis.
-The AFP code of ethical standards & guidelines warn against it.
-Instead, stick to flat fee, hourly rate, or retainer fee structures.
+Note: Do not hire a professional fundraiser on a percentage-raised basis.
+The AFP code of ethical standards & guidelines warns against it.
+Instead, stick to a flat fee, hourly rate, or retainer fee structures.